Amiral-Code/TCF-Game/README.md

 # TCF-Game
-A deductive logic game where you must guess a number based on clues.This code is available at https://Tags: short, game, puzzle
+A deductive logic game where you must guess a number based on clues.This code is available at https://github.com/Amiral7YT/TCF-Game
+Tags: short, game, puzzle